gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

                      AMS_DCL_ROOT, it overrides this option.
                                                        [string] [default: "dcl"]
   -c, --credentials  [optional] path to a JSON file containing the credentials
-                     object of an Identity Service binding.
-If omitted, will try to find and use an Identity Service binding from the process environment.                               [string] -n, --name         [optional] a descriptive name of this deployer application to trace back the currently deployed DCL bundle on the AMS
+                     object of an Identity service binding.
+If omitted, will try to find and use an Identity service binding from the process environment.                               [string] -n, --name         [optional] a descriptive name of this deployer application to trace back the currently deployed DCL bundle on the AMS